Great advance in decentralised energy solutions is happening.

-Vattenfall offers its customers product and service solutions for sustainable and efficient energy production and consumption.
-We offer a variety of decentralised energy solutions in most of our markets, including electric vehicle charging, local power generation such as rooftop solar panels, heating solutions including heat pumps and storage technologies.
+Vattenfall offers product and service solutions for sustainable and efficient energy production and consumption.
+We offer a variety of decentralised energy solutions in most of our markets, including electric vehicle charging, local power generation such as rooftop solar panels, and heating solutions including heat pumps and storage technologies.
 Vattenfall also offers customised decentralised and integrated energy solutions to property owners.

-Integrated and decentralised energy solutions are a strategic focal point for Vattenfall.
+Integrated and decentralised energy solutions are a strategic focus point for Vattenfall.
 Systems that integrate local production, excess heat/cooling, storage and consumption, as well as large-scale central assets, will support the increased use of decentralised energy systems in buildings and districts.
 Municipalities, companies and consumers increasingly demand partners that can advise, design, install, operate and finance integrated energy solutions.
 Heat is a natural centrepiece in integrated energy solutions and it will take on an essential role also in less densely populated areas.

 In the Netherlands, we offer a market place for energy sharing called Powerpeers.